mantidproject/mantid/docs/source/algorithms/VesuvioAnalysis-v1.rst

 Description
 -----------
-This algorithm has been developed by Giovanni Romanelli for Vesuvio experiments.

-The algorithm can can load, reduce and analyse Vesuvio data.
-Vesuvio is used for Deep Inelastic Neutron Scattering (DINS), which is also refered to as Neutron Compton Scattering (NCS).
+This algorithm allows the loading, reduction, and analysis of data obtained using Deep Inelastic Neutron Scattering (DINS), also referred to as Neutron Compton Scattering (NCS), at the VESUVIO spectrometer.
+The algorithm has been developed by the VESUVIO Instrument Scientists, Giovanni Romanelli and Matthew Krzystyniak.
+A previous version of the algorithm was described in: G. Romanelli et al.; Journal of Physics: Conf.
+Series 1055 (2018) 012016.

-This allows direct measurments of nuclear kinetic energies and momentum distributions.
-From these it is possible to examine the nuclear quantum effects and anhominicity.
+DINS allows the direct measurements of nuclear kinetic energies and momentum distributions, thus accessing the importance of nuclear quantum effects in condensed-matter systems, as well as the degree of anisotropy and anharmonicity in the local potentials affecting nuclei.
-The spectroscopic result are different depending on the masses of the elements.

-The analysed data represents the kinetic energies of the nuclei.
-The analysis will map all of the peak centers onto the same position.
-This done by using West Scaling.
+DINS data appear as a collection of mass-resolved peaks (Neutron Compton Profiles, NCPs), that are fitted independently in the time-of-flight spectra, using the formalism of the Impulse Approximation and the y-scaling introduced by G. B. West.

+Additional information about DINS theory and applications can be found in the recent review:
+C. Andreani et al., Advances in Physics, 66 (2017) 1-73

+Additional information on the geometry and operations of the VESUVIO spectrometer can be found in
+J. Mayers and G. Reiter, Measurement Science and Technology, 23 (2012) 045902
+G. Romanelli et al., Measurement Science and Technology, 28 (2017), 095501

 Warning